-- Action Level (AL): The concentration of a contaminant that triggers treatment of other requirements which a water system must follow. - Coliform Absent (ca): Laboratory analysis indicates that the contaminant is not - Disinfection byproducts (DBPs): Formed when disinfectants used in water treat ment plants react with bromide and/or natural organic matter (i.e., decaying vegetation) present in the source water.
-Disinfection byproducts for which regulations have been established include trihalomethanes (TTHM), haloacetic acids (HAA5), bromate, and chlorite - Distribution System Evaluation (IDSE): A 4 quarter study conducted by water systems to identify distribution system locations with high concentrations of trihalomethanes (THMs) and haloacetic acids (HAAs). - Substitution and the DPB results Content of the DPB results Provided the DPB results Content of the DPB results at each specific sampling site in the distribution system.
+- Action Level (AL): The concentration of a contaminant that triggers treatment of other requirements which a water system must follow. - Coliform Absent (ca): Laboratory analysis indicates that the contaminant is not - Disinfection byproducts (DBPs): Formed when disinfectants used in water treatment plants react with bromide and/or natural organic matter (i.e., decaying vegetation) present in the source water.
+Disinfection byproducts for which regulation have been established include trihalomethanes (TTHM), haloacetic acids (HAA5), bromate, and chlorite - Distribution System Evaluation (IDSE): A 4 quarter study conducted by water systems to identify distribution system locations with high concentrations of trihalomethanes (THMs) and haloacetic acids (HAAs). - Locational Running Annual Average (LRAA): Yearly average of all the DPB results at each specific sampling site in the distribution system.
 The highest distribution site LRAA is reported in the Table of Detected Contaminants. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology - Naximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Naximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water - Micrograms per liter (ug/L): Equivalent to parts per billion (ppb) since one liter o water is equal in weight to one billion micrograms. - Milligrams per liter (mg/L): Equivalent to parts per million. - Millirems per year (mrem/yr): Measure of radiation absorbed by the body. - Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
-Turbidit in excess of 5 NTU is just noticeable to the average person. - Non-Detects (ND): Laboratory analysis indicates that the constitue above detection limits of lab equipment. - Not Reported (NR): Laboratory analysis, usually Secondary Contaminants, not reported by water system.
-EPA recommends secondary standards to water system but does not require systems to comply - Parts per billion (PPB): micrograms per liter (ug/l). - Parts per million (PPM): milligrams per liter (mg/l). - Parts per quadrillion (PPQ): picograms per liter. - Parts per trillion (PPT): nanograms per liter. - Picocuries per liter (pCi/L): a measure of radioactivity. - RAA: Running annual average - Standard Units (S.U.): pH of water measures the water's balances of acids and bases and is affected by temperature and carbon dioxide gas.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water. - Micrograms per liter (ug/L): Equivalent to parts per billion (ppb) since one liter o water is equal in weight to one billion micrograms. - Milligrams per liter (mg/L): Equivalent to parts per million. - Millirems per year (mrem/yr): Measure of radiation absorbed by the body. - Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - Non-Detects (ND): Laboratory analysis indicates that the constituent is not present above detection limits of lab equipment - Not Reported (NR): Laboratory analysis, usually Secondary Contaminants, not reported by water system.
+EPA recommends secondary standards to water systems but does not require systems to comply - Parts per billion (PPB): micrograms per liter (ug/l). - Parts per million (PPM): milligrams per liter (mg/l). - Parts per quadrillion (PPQ): picograms per liter. - Parts per trillion (PPT): nanograms per liter. - Picocuries per liter (pCi/L): a measure of radioactivity.
+RAA: Running annual average - Standard Units (S.U.): pH of water measures the water's balances of acids and bases and is affected by temperature and carbon dioxide gas.
 Water with less than 6.5 could be acidic, soft, and corrosive.
-A pH greater than 8.5 could indicate that the water is hard. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - Variances & Exemptions (V&E): State or EPA permission not to meet an MCL or a nent technique under certain condition
+A pH greater than 8.5 could indicate that the water is hard. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - Variances & Exemptions (V&E): State or EPA permission not to meet an MCL or a - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health MRDLGs do not reflect the benefits of the use of disinfectants to control microbia